brucekissinger/service_api_dashboard/README.md

 =============
 This screen displays the current log file contents with a filter for different log levels.
 The screen refreshes every 60 seconds.

+Note that in order to use this function, there MUST be an entry in the cloudi.conf similar to what is shown below.

+        % Used for viewing logs on the Dashboard {internal,
+                "/dashboard/log/",
+                cloudi_service_filesystem,
+                [{directory, "/usr/local/var/log/cloudi"},
+                {refresh, 60},          % 1 minute
+                {cache, 60},            % 1 minute
+                {use_http_get_suffix, true}],
+                none,
+                60000, 5000, 5000, [api], undefined, 1, 1, 300, []}

 Code Path
 =========